MRU-CSIS-2503-202101-001/course-resources/README.md

 Other questions not involving code can be tossed my way via email.
 If emails arrive after office hours, I may or may not respond...depends on how life is going at that moment!

+> **_Please don't DM me on Discord outside of tutorial hours - the Help System is meant to be a fair way for all students from different courses to ask questions.
+If one set of students gets to use Discord, it gives them a way to "jump the queue"...and that's not fair.
+Also I use Discord for personal reasons (I do have a life! kinda...) and when I'm using Discord after-hours, it's disruptive to have questions come in._**

 # Dates & Deadline

 ## Important MRU Dates & Deadlines